Usama12362/Customer-Segmentation-Postgree-SQL/README.md

 This table contains information about customers, including:

-customer_id: Unique identifier for each customer.
+customer_id: Unique identifier for each customer

 customer_name: Name of the customer.

 gender: Gender of the customer.

 age: Age of the customer.

 location: Location of the customer.

 ## Products Table